optionally pair with the REST/SSE API so external tools (e.g. flows) can share the same proxy

 relay-core-cli run --ui

-# optionally pair with the REST/SSE API for the four-panel layout
+# optionally pair with the REST/SSE API so external tools (e.g. flows) can share the same proxy

 relay-core-cli run --ui --api-port 8082